 What are Hydrocodone Withdrawal Symptoms

 Hydrocodone’s effect on the dopamine levels of the brain is the reason why the drug is so often abused.
 When taken for a long period of time, the same levels of hydrocodone may no longer produce the same effect in the brain.
 This happens because your body develops a tolerance to it.
 Meaning that you need a higher dose of the drug to get the effects which were once given by a smaller dose.
 So someone taking their prescribed dosage may suddenly find themselves not feeling that euphoria they originally did when taking the drug.
-This opens the door for abuse, because in pursuit of that feeling people may start taking higher and higher doses of hydrocodone, eventually forming an addiction.
+This opens the door for abuse and overdose, because in pursuit of that feeling people may start taking higher and higher doses of hydrocodone, eventually forming an addiction.
 This is dangerous because by the time the user decides to stop, their bodies have become dependant on oxycodone and without it, withdrawal symptoms may start showing up.

 This is a real problem, with as many as 2 million Americans dealing with opioid abuse or prescription drug dependency, they all at some point may experience the unpleasant effects of hydrocodone withdrawal.